GumbyFramework/Claymate/README.md

 Claymate is an optional helper script that wraps common tasks related specifically to gumby for ease of use.

+##Installation

+Use [npm](https://npmjs.org/) to install claymate globally or locally:

+	npm [-g] install claymate

+##Configuration

+All command line options for a given subcommand can be set in a JSON configuration file called `gumby.json`, typically located at the root of your project.

+> Note that claymate will look for this file in the directory in which you run claymate, so keeping it in the root of the project is not a requirement.

+As an example, the following command:

+	$ claymate build --path public_html --modules fittext,retina

+Is equivalent to running `$ claymate build` with the following JSON in `gumby.json`:

+	{
+		"build": {
+			"modules": ["fittext", "retina"],
+			"path": "public_html"
+		}
+	}

 ##Comands

 Here are short descriptions of the commands available.
 Use the command without any arguments (`$ claymate`) to see full details.

 - `build` - Concatenates and minifies all gumby javascript assets in the proper order utilizing [uglify-js](https://github.com/mishoo/UglifyJS2).
 Accepts further options to specify which modules to include.

-##Installation

-Use [npm](https://npmjs.org/) to install claymate globally or locally:

-	npm [-g] install claymate

 ##License